bigbluebutton/bigbluebutton.github.io/README.md

 And you can now view the site using the URL http://localhost:4000/.
 If the Docker approach does not work, you can setup Jekyll using the steps below.

+Note: If you're having troubles with page changes (especially page categories) not being correctly updated and symptoms similar to cached files, try to remove `_site/*` and re-run the docker command.
+The entire `_site/` directory will be recreated using the local files.

 ### Ruby

 To install Ruby, we suggest the use of [rbenv](https://github.com/rbenv/rbenv).